emmacadavra/code-breaker/README.md

 In order to progress away from the main menu, the player is required to press one of these four options to take them to their required destination in the program.

 As Python automatically converts input into strings, the user input is first converted to an integer using the built-in 'int()' function.
-The int(input()) function sits within a try statement, that assumes there will be no error in the code and directs the player to the appropriate part of the program if they enter 1, 2, 3, or 4.
+The int(input()) function sits within a try statement that assumes there will be no error in the code and directs the player to the appropriate part of the program if they enter 1, 2, 3, or 4.
 A ValueError is then raised in an except statement that acts as a catch-all for any input that is not a 1, 2, 3, or 4.
 Shown below are a number of examples, including entering an invalid number, a letter, a special character, multiples of valid numbers (therefore becoming invalid numbers), and the text version of a number:

 ![Screenshot of ValueError for invalid number and letter](docs/images/main-menu-invalid-key.png)